We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

-Originally converted to create extra dining space during COVID, this ex-office barge is now the location of Caravel - a moorside restaurant that takes inspiration from Britain and the Med with a pared-back menu.
-The front and back of house teams are respectively led by brothers Fin and Lorcan Spiteri, who are the sons of St John founding partner Jon Spiteri and Rochelle Canteen co-founder Melanie Arnold.
+Originally converted to create extra dining space during COVID, this ex-office barge is now the location of Caravel - a moorside restaurant on the Islington stretch of the Regents Canal, that takes inspiration from Britain and the Med with a pared-back menu.

 With that in mind, you may already have a good idea of what to expect on the menu here.
-Lorcan oversees the kitchen at Caravel and turns out menus of rustic, classic British cooking, with a few nods further afield, whilst Fin - once manager of the member's bar at Quo Vadis - looks after drinks and front of house.
+The kitchen at Caravel turns out menus of rustic, classic British cooking, with a few nods further afield, whilst a compact drinks menu includes some signature sips and excellent wines by the glass.

-On the drinks front, Fin has assembled a compact list of drinks that focuses on independent, organic wine producers, as well as as including a handful of cocktails.
+On the drinks front, the team has assembled a compact list of drinks that focuses on independent, organic wine producers, as well as as including a handful of cocktails.

 FAQs